LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    ..meth(3, 4)
    // => // Produces the value of calling inherited->meth(3, 4)

 Re-target
 ---------

 The re-target operator ("&") allows the same target object to be used for multiple method calls.
-The "&" symbol is placed in-between the individual method calls.
+The "&" symbol is placed between the individual method calls.
 Re-target is only ever used in the context of a member method call using the target operator ("``->``").
 The target object of the last target operator is used as the object for the re-targetted member call.
 For each method call, the "&" is placed following the method name, parameters and givenBlock (if present).

 The re-target operator can be used to string two or more methods together.
 The return value of the final method will be produced by this type of re-target.

 ::